top of page

 I, like the majority of musicians of my generation on February 9th, 1964 was swept up into Beatle mania.
 I had just had the talent show “revelation” so it just heaped on how much I wanted to play music.
 I loved Mitch Ryder, Jimmy Smith, James Brown, The Zombies, Lou Rawls, Ray Charles, Kenny Burrell, Wes Montgomery and the list goes on.

 I didn’t play a lot of gigs before Cookin’ Mama.
 In my very first band I was playing drums.
 These were the first guys I ever played with and we were called “The Young-uns” (I think that’s how it was spelled).
 Victor Maestas was the Ld singer and guitarist.
 Larry Perry was on bass.
 Bob Lefebvre-rhythm guitar.
 We were learning how to play our instruments together.
-I was the only one who could sing so they made me the singer.
+I was one of the only ones who could sing so they made me the second lead singer.
 I never took myself serious as a singer.
 I would usually do it out of a sense of obligation to whatever band I was in.

 Tempo Music was the only music store in town.
 The owners were like family to us.
 My Mom rented a drum kit from them at first to see if I was truly into playing them.
 When that’s all I did she agreed to buy me a drum kit.
 There was this beautiful purple swirl Sonor kit at the store that I had been dreaming about.
 She bought it for me.
 Dream come true.